Suyash2810/Posteoid/README.md

 In comment section show suggestions for names when someone is mentioning a person from the same comment section. maintain a data structure for accessing the names stored in sorted order in a list.

 In comment section for adding emoticons.

-Error validation for a comment - when the comment is empty.